dphilipson/transducist/README.md

 ```
 This is a good way to factor out a transformation for reuse.

-## Bundle Size and Tree-Shaking
+## Bundle Size and Tree Shaking

-If you are using a bundler which supports tree-shaking (e.g. Webpack 4+, Rollup)
+If you are using a bundler which supports tree shaking (e.g. Webpack 4+, Rollup)
 and are looking to decrease bundle size, Transducist also provides an alternate
 API to allow you to only pay for the functions you actually use, which
 incidentally is similar to the API provided by more typical transducer